TashaTJ/birthday-book-v2/README.md

     input = pyip.inputInt(prompt=message, min=min_value, max=max_value)
     return input`

-The minimum and maximum value parameters ensure the user is only able to enter the numbers present in the menu, if they do not then the following error message is displayed:
+The minimum and maximum value parameters ensure the user is only able to enter the numbers present in the menu.
+If they don't, the following error message is displayed:

 ![](assets/images/invalid_entry1.png)

-pyinputplus also has methods for email & string inputs, which you can see being used below:
+I utilised pyinputplus methods for integer & string inputs:

 ![](assets/images/input_validation_code.png)

-I added an additional validate_next_birthday function for date entries whihc allows inputs of only 10 characters and no alphabetical characters.
+I added an additional validate_next_birthday function for date entries which allows inputs of only 10 characters and no alphabet characters.
 If the date entered does not pass the validation an error message is thrown:

 ![](assets/images/)